sqlmdx/project-euler/readme.md

 * PG allows using `distinct` in recursive member (hence we can apply silly workaround for `group by` - analytic (window) functions + `distinct`).
 In Oracle we still can do (kind of) grouping in recursive member by using window functions and taking first row from each group on the next step (this requires additional column for row_number). *Please never ever use in real life tricks with window functions as an alternative to `group by`*. :wink:

-For an example of recursive CTE with `distinct` in recursive member check the solution for ([Problem 92](https://projecteuler.net/problem=92)) or perhaps ([Problem 171](https://projecteuler.net/problem=171)) which is very similar.
+For an example of recursive CTE with `distinct` in recursive member check the solution for [Problem 92](https://projecteuler.net/problem=92) or perhaps [Problem 171](https://projecteuler.net/problem=171) which is very similar.
+There are a few more solutions with this trick in the repo.
+For example, for [Problem 14](https://projecteuler.net/problem=14),  [Problem 81](https://projecteuler.net/problem=81), [Problem 164](https://projecteuler.net/problem=164), [Problem 172](https://projecteuler.net/problem=172), etc.

 At first glance there might be an impression that recursive CTE can be used as an alternative to a single for-loop in imperative language.
 In reality id does not matter how many nested loops logic requires in imperative style.
 In general case that can be re-written into a single for-loop and eventually implemented with recursive CTE.
-For a specific example - see ([Problem 173](https://projecteuler.net/problem=173)) and its implementation with python.
-As well as ([Problem 3](https://projecteuler.net/problem=3)) where we do prime factorization in SQL.
+For a specific example - see [Problem 173](https://projecteuler.net/problem=173) and its implementation with python.
+As well as [Problem 3](https://projecteuler.net/problem=3) where we do prime factorization in SQL.

 The last but not least detail is that recursive CTE allows accessing only recordset generated on a previous iteration.
 So if there is a need to access something from earlier iterations then you might need to either duplicate that data again and again on every iteration or consider using `model`.
 The great example of this is Oracle and PG solutions for [Problem 117](https://projecteuler.net/problem=117).